dexterm/blog-django-rest-oauth2/README.md

 ### How To Install and Use Docker Compose on Ubuntu 18.04
 https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04/

+### For ease of readability the docker-compose environment variables have been stored in separate .env files

 ### Start the docker containers
 ```
 docker-compose up